 LEARNING SUPPORT SERVICES

-Abbotsford Christian School believes that all students, regardless of their physical, academic, social and emotional needs, have an essential role to play in the school community.
+Abbotsford Christian School believes that all students, regardless of their physical, academic, social, and emotional needs, have an essential role to play in the school community.
 They are all to be valued as members of the Body of Christ.
 On the basis of this belief, an inclusive model of education has been set up whereby all students are educated with their same-aged peers in regular classrooms as much as possible.
-Learning Support Services have been established to assist teachers in providing appropriate inclusive education for students with differing needs.
+The Learning Support Services (LSS) program provides appropriate inclusive education to meet the unique needs of exceptional learners.

 This program serves those students who the BC Ministry of Education defines as “a student who has a disability of an intellectual, physical, sensory, emotional or behavioural nature, has a learning disability, or has special gifts or talents.”
 (Special Education Services: Manual of Policies, Procedures, and Guidelines).
 Under the provincial Independent Schools program, Abbotsford Christian School is eligible for supplementary funding for students with specific needs such as hearing loss, developmental delays, serious illnesses, cerebral palsy, autism, behavioural needs, or medically diagnosed social and emotional needs.
 Students in the program are supported by the classroom teacher, educational assistant (s) if needed, and the Learning Support Services coordinator.
 Other professionals may also be called in to be part of the student’s inclusive education plan (IEP).